ndongchrist/ndongchrist/README.md

 ---

 ### ⚡ About Me
-- 🎓 Final Year Engineering Student | University of Bamenda, Cameroon
+- 🎓 Software Engineering | University of Bamenda, Cameroon
 - 💡 Creator of **GoldenBraintek** on YouTube – demystifying DevOps, AI & Full Stack Development
 - 🧠 Currently doing a **60 Days DevOps Challenge** – daily value drops on [YouTube](https://www.youtube.com/@goldenbraintek)
 - 🔐 DevSecOps mindset – security, automation, and scalability from day one